Camp Heartbeat 2017: July 9-July 13

 Camp Heartbeat offers children and teens with heart conditions, ages 7-16, five days and four nights of summer fun, education, and social connections in a safe and supervised environment.

-Camp Heartbeat was developed by Brainy Camps in conjunction with the Department of Pediatric Cardiology of Children’s National Medical Center.
+Camp Heartbeat was developed by Brainy Camps in conjunction with the Department of Pediatric Cardiology of Children’s National Health System.
 Parents can feel comfortable that their children are under the constant care of trained and experienced doctors, nurses and healthcare providers who specialize in the condition.
-Dr. Charles Berul, the division chief of the Cardiology program at Children’s National, along with Drs.
-Russell Cross, Kristin Burns, Libby Sherwin, Libby Sherwin, Jennifer Webb and Sarah Clauss, also of Children’s National, and Dr. Jane Crosson of Johns Hopkins Hospital are the onsite camp physician.
+Dr. Charles Berul, division chief of the Cardiology program at Children’s National, along with Drs.
+Russell Cross, Kristin Burns, Libby Sherwin, Libby Sherwin, Jennifer Webb and Sarah Clauss, also of Children’s National, and Dr. Jane Crosson of Johns Hopkins Hospital are the onsite camp physicians.